Snoopy976/kutt/Infrastructure.md

 ## VPC plan

 We decided to split the VPC CIDR into 3 subnets:
-- public - for instances & LB that must be publicly available(for example ALB pointing to EKS).
+- public - for instances & LB that must be publicly available(for example NLB pointing to EKS).
 The default route(0.0.0.0/0) directs to IGW.
 - private - for everything that must be private, for example all worker nodes.
 The default route directs to NAT GW.
 - database - specific subnet for database instances.
 Used for isolation between general private instances and DBs.
 The default route goes to NAT GW.